-That summer I moved into the Gladney dorms and began making an adoption plan.
+That summer I moved into the Gladney dorms and began completing my adoption plan.
 I made a list of qualities the adopted family must have.
-A Christian home, a stay at home parent, siblings, parents that involved their children in every part of their lives, etc. When I received Randy and Jane's profile, I knew almost instantly I wanted to choose them as my daughter's family.
-They had their son, Dustin, help illustrate their profile, the first impression to a perspective birth mom.
-Not only did they have all the qualities I was looking for, but also the illustrated profile spoke volumes to the roles children filled in their home.
-It was less important to have a perfect profile than one that included their son.
+A Christian home, a stay at home parent, siblings, parents that involved their children in every part of their lives, etc. When I received Randy and Jane's profile, I knew almost instantly they were the perfect family for my daughter.
+They had their son, Dustin, help illustrate their profile book, the first impression to a prospective birth mom.
+Not only did they have all the qualities I was looking for, but also the illustrated profile spoke volumes as to how important children were in their home.
+It was less important to have a picture-perfect profile than one that included their son.
 It was perfectly imperfect.
 So, the communication and getting to know each other began.
 Jane and I would talk for hours.
 When they came to visit, I completely fell in love, and honestly wish I could have gone home with them.
 To have such love, compassion, and adoration towards a stranger was a true blessing in my life and I had no reservations that they would provide the same love, compassion, and adoration to my daughter.

 Left: At Chuck E Cheese with Randy and Dustin | Right: Me with Jane and Dustin